33 Things I've Never Told You (or, How to Re-Introduce Yourself and Kick Your Watered-Down Self in the Ass)

 - I'm surprised that it was so easy to come up with these 33 things, and pleased that I actually have a lot more to share.
 Maybe this self expression thing won't be so hard after all.

 Thanks for reading all the way through this experiment.
-If you resonate with the soul I’ve just bared, subscribe to this blog, friend me on Facebook, or write me an email.
+If you resonate with the soul I’ve just bared, subscribe to this blog.
 If I’ve offended you or turned you off, thanks for reading anyway.
 I know that I won’t appeal to everyone, and that’s OK.

 And bloggers, I challenge you to express yourself more fully.
 This felt really great.
 Try writing your own post like this.
 It might just be a breakthrough.